DylanSpeiser/BM-Camera-Control-WebUI/README.md

 The app polls data from the camera every ten seconds (you'll see "Refreshing..." in the corner).
 When you change a setting in the browser, it relays that to the camera and verifies the change.
 If you make a change that reverts after a few seconds, that means the camera rejected it.
 The page can be manually refreshed with the button in the bottom left corner.

 ### Arrows, Buttons, and Text Boxes
-Many controls work both with sliders/buttons, but if you want to enter a specific value then click on the number and enter the value manually.
+Many controls work with sliders/buttons, but if you want to enter a specific value then click on the number and enter the value manually.
 <br>
-(Sometimes this might take a couple of tries).
+(Sometimes this might take a couple of tries.
+I'm working on it.)
 <br>

 ### Media Management